"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: DISCUSSION FUTURE WORK

-Third, algorithmic mirroring validates autistic users' cognitive styles but risks reinforcing delusional thinking when ChatGPT prioritizes conversational agreeability over objective truth.
-Users report relief when interacting with an entity that reflects their literal and logical processing styles (Section \ref{sec:mirroring}); however, this resonance becomes hazardous when ChatGPT's conversational compliance validates hyperfixations or paranoia (Section \ref{sec:delusion}).
-This exacerbates risks identified by Carik et al. \cite{carik2025reimagining}, who found that while LLMs mimic evidence-based support, their tendency to generate abstract advice conflicts with the autistic need for specificity.
+Third, \textbf{algorithmic mirroring validates autistic users' cognitive styles (Section \ref{sec:mirroring}) but risks reinforcing delusional thinking (Section \ref{sec:delusion}) when ChatGPT prioritizes conversational agreeability over truth.} This exacerbates risks identified by \citet{carik2025reimagining}, who found that while LLMs mimic evidence-based support, their tendency to generate abstract advice conflicts with the autistic need for specificity.
 We extend this by arguing that such danger lies in the autistic user's inability to distinguish between emotional validation and factual confirmation.
 When ChatGPT mirrors a user's delusion to maintain conversational flow, it bypasses standard safety guardrails, transforming from a supportive mirror into a reinforcement loop for misinformation that autistic users may accept as authoritative.

-To address the tension between functional momentum and dependency, our future work will prioritize \textit{beneficial friction}, a concept we extend from design friction literature \cite{cox2016design} to describe deliberate interaction costs that engage analytical thinking over passive consumption.
-To counter autistic users' tendency to bypass executive planning by dumping raw input (Section \ref{sec:exec_tasks}), we propose developing future LLM-based chatbots that incorporate Cognitive Forcing Functions (CFFs).
-Defined as interface interventions that interrupt automatic behaviors to compel conscious deliberation \cite{buccinca2021trust}, CFFs reduce the risk of passive over-reliance.
-We aim to adapt this by implementing soft forcing functions \cite{wan2021taxonomy} in our interface design, such as requiring autistic users to outline task parameters before generation begins in a lightweight, scaffolding way.
-By reintroducing this specific friction, we seek to shift the user's role from a passive autistic consumer of LLM chatbot output back to the driver of their own intent, ensuring LLM chatbots like ChatGPT scaffold executive function rather than replacing it.
+To address the tension between functional momentum and dependency, \textbf{our future work will prioritize \textit{beneficial friction}, a concept we extend from design friction literature \cite{cox2016design} to describe deliberate interaction costs that engage analytical thinking over passive consumption in LLM chatbot development.} To counter the tendency to bypass executive planning (Section \ref{sec:exec_tasks}), we propose implementing soft forcing functions \cite{wan2021taxonomy} that require autistic users to outline task parameters before generation begins in a Socratic, scaffolding way.
+By reintroducing deliberate interaction costs \cite{buccinca2021trust}, we shift autistic users from passive consumers back to the drivers of their intent, ensuring LLMs scaffold executive function rather than replace it.